yin yoga & the art of letting go

-Humans have a tendency to hoard surrounding ourselves with things.
-Consider the bulging handbag the average woman takes every time she leaves the house.
+Humans have a tendency to hoard, surrounding themselves with things.
+Consider the bulging handbag the average woman takes whenever she leaves the house.
 When we outgrow things we often find it hard to let them go.
 I’m talking about the shoes that are so painful they are worn once and never again or the toiletries too fancy to finish, sitting half empty on a bathroom shelf.
 All these items are symbols of our inability to let go.

 And let’s not kid ourselves we do not only hoard possessions.
 What about the toxic friendship we just can’t give up?
 Or that unhealthy habit we can’t seem to kick?

-It is natural to struggle with this kind of mental OCD; repeating thought patterns about ourselves and our lives.
-And to let that clutter go, it can be scary.
-This is the material we have built our lives around, giving us security, identity and power, or so we think.
+It is natural to struggle with this kind of mental OCD, repeating thought patterns about ourselves and our lives.
+And to let that clutter go, can be scary.
+This is the material we have built our lives around, giving us security, identity, and power, or so we think.
 We fear letting go because without all of it…who the hell am I?

-The question we have to ask ourselves is…what are we afraid of?
+We must ask ourselves…what are we afraid of?
 What story about ourselves are we unwilling to let go?

 This is when Yin Yoga can make a big difference in the process of surrender.
 When we practice Yin Yoga, we actually practice the art of letting go.
-Yin is to enjoy a shape that is authentic, without forcing your body to change.
-It is to relax into the bones; to be still and kind.
+Yin is to enjoy an authentic shape, without forcing your body to change.
+It is to relax into the bones, to be still and kind.
 To give up holding on.

 The Deep Impact of Yin Yoga